rickbutterfield/Umbraco.Community.SearchSpellCheck/.github/README.md

 ### Settings
 `IndexName`: The name of the Lucene index to be created.
 This is the also name of the folder in the `App_Data` folder that contains the Lucene index.
 By default it is `SpellCheckIndex` but this can be changed if you need a different naming convention.

 `IndexedFields`: The alias(es) of fields to be indexed.
 This is a comma-separated list of field names.
 By default only the `nodeName` field is indexed.
-Currently, there is support for textstring, textareas, TinyMCE, [Grid Layout](https://our.umbraco.com/Documentation/Fundamentals/Backoffice/property-editors/built-in-property-editors/Grid-Layout/) and [Block List Editor](https://our.umbraco.com/Documentation/Fundamentals/Backoffice/property-editors/built-in-property-editors/Block-List-Editor/) fields.
+Currently, there is support for textstring, textareas, [Block Grid](https://docs.umbraco.com/umbraco-cms/13.latest/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/block-grid-editor) and [Block List](https://docs.umbraco.com/umbraco-cms/13.latest/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/block-list-editor?fallback=true) fields.

 `BuildOnStartup`: Boolean indicating if you want the index to be populated on startup.
 Defaults to `true`.